This post originally appeared on VICE UK.

 And some have complained about the negative racial overtones of the term:

 The "lobby" is gathering steam.
-Across the globe, reputable organisations support the rights of sex workers: the UN has called for the decriminalisation of brothel-keeping and the purchase of sex; evidence from medical practitioners in the NHS suggests that decriminalisation allows for the better delivery of sexual health services; the World Health Organisation is on side; UN Women, the Global Commission on HIV and the Law and the UN Special Rapporteur on the Right to Health are all on side.
+Across the globe, reputable organizations support the rights of sex workers: the UN has called for the decriminalization of brothel-keeping and the purchase of sex; evidence from medical practitioners in the NHS suggests that decriminalization allows for the better delivery of sexual health services; the World Health Organization is on side; UN Women, the Global Commission on HIV and the Law and the UN Special Rapporteur on the Right to Health are all on side.